 - Don’t Tell Mama (Tollcross/Meadows): a delightfully colourful Greek bar serving comforting breakfast and brunch alongside excellent baked goods.
 Always a great atmosphere!

-- 🌟 Ante (Leith): newly opened on Leith walk the team from the Spry wine bar now serve outstanding coffee, incredible pastries with a French influence, and a daily changing selection of mouth watering small dishes ideal for brunch or a light lunch — my new favourite, great taste and atmosphere!
+- 🌟 Ante (Leith): on Leith walk the team from the Spry wine bar now serve outstanding coffee, incredible pastries with a French influence, and a daily changing selection of mouth watering small dishes ideal for brunch or a light lunch — my new favourite, great taste and atmosphere!

-- 🌟 Dishoom (New Town): hard to get a table, but their breakfast naans and chai lattes are out of this world — definitely worth to queue for breakfast
+- 🌟 Dishoom (New Town): hard to get a table, but their breakfast naans and chai lattes are out of this world — definitely worth to queue for breakfast.

 - Snax (Newington/Meadows): cheap and cheerful all day breakfast, perfect hangover cure